SAGE: A Search-AuGmented Evaluation of Large Language Models on Free-Form QA: Experimental detail

 We employ a template-based prompting strategy for both response generation and evaluation.
 For candidate models, we utilize few-shot Chain-of-Thought (CoT) prompts~\citep{gou2024criticllms}, incorporating 6 examples per dataset to encourage detailed, reasoning-driven, and structured responses (see Figure~\ref{fig:answer_generation_example}).

-TALE prompts candidate LLMs using few-shot CoT reasoning to elicit faithful and interpretable outputs across each module.
-Each module in the evaluation pipeline is guided by a carefully constructed prompt, often in a one-shot format, that combines role-playing instructions with explicit reasoning goals.
-Below, we describe the prompting strategy for each component.
+The \emph{candidate} model generates responses under the few-shot CoT template above.
+The \emph{SAGE} modules use a separate, one-shot role prompt per module that combines role-playing instructions with explicit reasoning goals; these prompts are shared across datasets and judges.
+Below, we describe the prompting strategy for each SAGE component.

-\paragraph{Query Generation.} The query generation module converts an input question \( x \in \mathcal{X} \) into an initial search query without referencing the candidate answer.
+\paragraph{Query Generation.} The query generation module converts an input question $x$ into an initial search query without referencing the candidate answer.
 The prompt instructs the model to reflect step-by-step on the most relevant aspects and keywords before proposing a final query.

-\paragraph{Evidence Summarization.} To reduce raw search results \( S(q_i) \), the summarization module uses a Chain-of-Thought (CoT) prompt that walks the model through evaluating and synthesizing relevant content.
+\paragraph{Evidence Summarization.} To reduce raw search results \( S(q_i) \), the summarization module uses a CoT prompt that walks the model through evaluating and synthesizing relevant content.
 The prompt emphasizes factual grounding and asks the model to avoid repetition and speculation.

 \paragraph{Iterative Reflection.} The reflection module analyzes the current evidence summary \( E_i \) in relation to the input question \( x \) and candidate answer \( \hat{y} \).
-The prompt guides the model to assess whether the evidence supports, contradicts, or is inconclusive with respect to the answer.
-It also encourages identifying what information is missing.
+The prompt guides the model to assess whether the evidence supports, contradicts, or is inconclusive with respect to the answer, and highlights missing information.

-\paragraph{Query Refinement.} To improve the evidence retrieved in future steps, the query refinement module generates a new query by analyzing the short-term memory contents—specifically, the previous query \( q_i \), evidence \( E_i \), and reflection \( R_i \).
-The Chain-of-Thought (CoT) prompt instructs the model to identify remaining uncertainties or gaps and generate a refined, more targeted query.
+\paragraph{Query Refinement.} To improve retrieval in subsequent iterations ($i > 1$), the query refinement prompt conditions on the accumulated short-term memory $\mathcal{M}_{i-1} = \bigl((q_1, E_1, r_1), \ldots, (q_{i-1}, E_{i-1}, r_{i-1})\bigr)$ and produces a new query $q_i$.
+Concretely, the prompt receives the question $x$, the most recent query, an aggregated evidence summary over all prior iterations, and the latest reflection, and is instructed via CoT to identify remaining uncertainties or gaps before generating a refined, more targeted query.

-\paragraph{Judgment.} Finally, the judgment module evaluates whether the candidate's answer \( \hat{y} \) is factually correct based on the accumulated external evidence.

-The Chain-of-Thought (CoT) prompt instructs the model to reason step-by-step using the evidence and produce a binary decision, True/False decision, along with rationale.

-In cases where the evidence is insufficient or contradictory, the prompt explicitly instructs the model to either defer to its prior knowledge or explain uncertainty.
-The output is formatted as a JSON object with keys \texttt{"decision"} and \texttt{"explanation."} All modules are executed within a single LLM agent under a unified prompting interface.